triss/midi-data/README.md

 `lein midje :autotest` will run all the tests indefinitely.
 It sets up a watcher on the code files.
 If they change, only the relevant tests will be run again.

+## Copyright

+Copyright © 2000 Tristan Strange <tristan.strange@gmail.com>
+This work is free.
+You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
+See http://www.wtfpl.net/ for more details.